 - 2 dried chipotle chilies

 - 1 cup green bell pepper, diced

 - 2 cloves garlic, pressed or minced

-- 1 1/2 cups cooked or 1 15oz can black beans, drained & rinsed if canned
+- 1 1/2 cups cooked or 1 15-ounce can black beans, drained and rinsed

 - Soak the chipotle chills in hot water for about an hour.
 Once soft, chop them and set aside.
 Reserve the soaking liquid.

 - In a large saucepan over medium heat, sauté the onion and pepper until the onion is just beginning to brown, about 5 minutes.
 Add small splashes of water to the pan to keep the vegetables from sticking.